Intelligence247/addNote/README.md

 # AddNote

-_An implementation of AddNote clone with html, Tailwind and React_
+_An implementation of AddNote clone with Tailwind and React_

 ## Prequisite